sherifcodeur/Galo-CLI/README.md

 the fields for the schema has to be entered in the form : nameoffield-typeoffield-requiredfield

-example of command: `<galo model User mongoose firstName-string-true email-string-true age-number-false>`
+example of command: `galo model User mongoose firstName-string-true email-string-true age-number-false`

+### for sequelize

+the fields for the schema has to be entered in the form : nameoffield:typeoffield

+example of command : `galo model User sequelize firstName-String email-String`